Foreword

 In this guide, I would like to show you how to operate a Tor exit node.

 The Tor network needs more and more help.
 Privacy is becoming increasingly important, as there are more and more laws that restrict the privacy of all people.
-I won’t explain exactly what Tor is here, because that should be common knowledge anyway.
+I won’t explain exactly what Tor is here.
 If you want to install a Tor exit node, you should hopefully already know what it is.

 The distribution of countries is clearly visible in the image.